piotrek-szczygiel/tip-traffic-monitoring/exercises/traffic_monitoring/README.md

 ## How to do excercise:

 #### Task 1: Define counter in [traffic_monitoring.p4](./traffic_monitoring.p4) and call proper method.
-#### Task 2: Change P4 code so that only valid packets will be counter.
+#### Task 2: Change P4 code so that only valid packets will be counted.
 #### Task 3: Change [counter.py](./counter.py) to support other types of window besides 60 seconds.

 Code above will work correctly when you will fill properly all TODOs left in the code of [counter.py](./counter.py) and [traffic_monitoring.p4](./traffic_monitoring.p4)